 Apply to be an Alternative Breaks Site Leader and Participant for Spring Break 2015

 Every year our Alternative Breaks program sends teams across the nation to work on different social issues such as AIDS/HIV & Healthcare, Healthcare Access/Low Income Healthcare, Urban Youth Development, Education in Low Income Populations, and Backyard Break.
 Locations have included Denver, Co, Dallas, Tx, Kansas City, Mo, and more.
 Applications for all positions can be accessed now.
 Applications are currently being accepted until further notice.

 Certificate in Community-Engaged Leadership

-The School of Leadership Studies is very excited to announce, in partnership with Points of Light, the certificate in Community-Engaged Leadership!
+The Staley School of Leadership Studies is very excited to announce, in partnership with Points of Light, the certificate in Community-Engaged Leadership!
 The certificate is available to anyone across the country with a passion for creating positive community impact, and is ideal for undergraduate students or national service members.
 Click the banner below to see the details!

-Academic Mentoring is seeking new mentors!
+Academic Mentoring is Seeking New Mentors

 Apply to be an Academic Mentor and you could be part of the dedicated group of students committed to helping children in the Manhattan community!